Deletion in Singly Linked List in Python

 return

-# Search for the key to be deleted, keeping track of the previous node
+# Search for the key while keeping track of the previous node

 prev = None